AEF SUMMER PROGRAMS 2023

 4. Opera Workshop - 3/4 US credits

 The course prepares students for the performances of the AEF Summer Program, in which the material, style, repertoire, technique, diction and staging of Italian opera are studied.
 The course is a co-teaching between soprano Polly Cornelius, Professor of Opera Workshop and Coordinator of Vocal Studies at Elon University; soprano Susanna Rigacci, professor of Vocal Technique at Accademia Europea di Firenze, and Maestro Cristiano Manzoni, Italian Diction and Opera workshop teacher at Accademia Europea di Firenze.
-The students’ performances will be held in June in Florence and at the Jazzit Music Festival.
+The students’ performances will be held in Florence.